+- · The goals for the PSU reward are the medium- to long-term goals of major initiatives to improve the root causes (vulnerabilities) that may exist with our QA&RA organizational structure, manufacturing processes, quality management systems and the quality culture. - · The Compensation Committee and the Innovation and Safety (I&S) Committee, which is made up of Outside directors, cooperate to determine proper compensation evaluation targets and achievement rates based on quantitative and qualitative goals.

+3. ESG

-- (iii) The Compensation Committee and the QA&RA Committee, which is made up of outside directors, cooperate to determine proper compensation evaluation targets and achievement rates based on quantitative and qualitative goals. - 3.
-ESG: 20% - (i) Indicators for ESG, which is a basis of business management, and is announced to be reinforced in the company strategy, is used as an index. - (ii) As was in the previous fiscal year, DJSI (Dow Jones Sustainability Index) is set as an evaluation index for the following reasons. - · It provides comprehensive coverage of overall corporate activities. - · The breadth of coverage in the evaluation area contrasts with the expectations of a broad range of stakeholders. - · It is a highly reliable external evaluation organization and ensures transparency and fairness. - (iii) In addition, in light of ESG focus areas and materiality of Olympus Corporation, we set evaluation index for the following three focus areas of ESG as internal index. - · Healthcare Access & Outcome - · Healthy Organization - · Carbon Neutral Society & Circular Economy - (iv) Target setting and evaluation
+- (i) As was in the previous fiscal year, DJSI (Dow Jones Sustainability Index) is set as an evaluation index for the following reasons. - · It provides comprehensive coverage of overall corporate activities. - · The breadth of coverage in the evaluation area contrasts with the expectations of a broad range of stakeholders. - \cdot It is a highly reliable external evaluation organization and ensures transparency and fairness.

-The following targets and evaluation table are set according to achievement rate.
+- (ii) In addition, in light of ESG focus areas and important issues (materiality) of Olympus, we have established the following two (2) criteria regarding ESG as internal index. - · Healthcare Access & Outcome - · Carbon Neutral Society & Circular Economy - (iii) The following targets and evaluation table are set according to achievement rate.

-Focus Area Index Target in fiscal year ending March 2027 Mid-term goals (for reference) Healthcare Access & Outcome CRC (Colorectal Cancer) related training in target emerging countries and regions $36 \sim 37$ (Number of programs) +20% growth rate Healthy Organization Management positions held by women globally 28.5% ~ 29.6% 30% in fiscal year ending March 2028 Carbon Neutral Society & Circular Economy Reduction of CO2 emission in our site operations across Scope 1 and 2 -68% ~ -70% (Reduction compared with fiscal year ended March 2020) Carbon neutral by 2030 DJSI Included in DJSI Index World World maintained
+Focus Area Index Target in fiscal year ending March 2028 Mid-term goals (for reference) Healthcare Access & Outcome CRC (Colorectal Cancer) related training in target emerging countries and regions $51 \sim 53$ (Number of programs) +20% growth rate Carbon Neutral Society & Circular Economy Reduction of CO2 emission in our site operations across scope 1 and 2 -82% ~ -84% (Reduction compared with fiscal year ended March 2020) Carbon neutral by 2030 DJSI Included in DJSI Index World World maintained